-“I am currently a junior in college working on a bachelors degree in nutrition science.
-I love cooking, and am always experimenting in my kitchen with new ideas.
-I decided to go vegan in April 2013 after reading Scott Jurek’s book “Eat and Run”.
-I have noticed a big overall change in my health since making the switch to veganism, and my running continues to improve.”
+“Allyson Geschwentner is currently a junior in college working on a bachelors degree in nutrition science. she loves cooking, and is always experimenting in her kitchen with new ideas.
+She decided to go vegan in April 2013 after reading Scott Jurek’s book “Eat and Run”.
+She has noticed a big overall change in her health since making the switch to veganism, and her running continues to improve.”

 Where do you live?

 In May of 2012 I ran a 5K mud run called the warrior dash for the first time ever with my family.
 After that I started to love running.
 I started to run more and more, eventually running my first 10K, followed by a half marathon, and then by a full marathon.
 Now I’m hooked on the marathon distance, and can’t imagine my life without running.